carpentries-incubator/machine-learning-novice-sklearn/_episodes/03-classification.md

 - "How can I classify data into known categories?"
 objectives:
 - "Use two different supervised methods to classify data."
-- "Learn about the concept of Hyper-parameters."
+- "Learn about the concept of hyper-parameters."
 - "Learn to validate and ?cross-validate? models"
 keypoints:
 - "Classification requires labelled data (is supervised)"